Is there anything our youth basketball programs can take a way from the increased number of international players in the NBA?

 Why are international players showing up so much more in the NBA draft?

-Some believe that we are seeing more international basketball players because of advertisement overseas and the deals put in place which allow the NBA to live stream to other countries around the world.
+Some believe that we are seeing more foreign basketball players because of advertisement overseas and the deals put in place which allow the NBA to live stream to other countries around the world.

 Others believe that European players are developing better skills at the youth level compared to young Americans.